-This course introduces atomic structure and bonding models and discusses their impact on the properties of matter.
+This course, which includes a laboratory component, introduces atomic structure and bonding models and discusses their impact on the properties of matter.
 Topics covered include: periodicity, chemical bonding, coordination chemistry, electrochemistry, materials, descriptive chemistry of the elements, and spectroscopy.
-Prerequisite: CHEM 120 Chemical Principles I.
+Prerequisite: CHEM 120.
+NOTE: General Honors Course.